 - Provide the presenter’s email,

-name, affiliation, and presentation title (capitalize the first letter of
+name, affiliation, and presentation title (Only capitalize the first letter of

 each significant word in the title), provide only names of other